 : CLINIC ROTATION 1: FOUNDATION SKILLS

+Students provide massage therapy treatment sessions in the School of Massage Therapy Teaching Clinic under the supervision of School faculty.
 In Clinic Rotation 1, students are exposed to the function and role of a massage therapist in a clinical environment.
 Under the supervision of faculty, students participate in various aspects of clinic operations including: provision of care, communication regarding client care and services, case management, clinic flow, and documentation.
-Students perform basic 60 minute relaxation sessions on the public as learned in Relaxation Massage 1 & 2.
+Students perform basic 60/90 minute relaxation sessions on the public as learned in Relaxation Massage 1 and 2.

 : MASSAGE THERAPY FOR SPECIAL POPULATIONS

-This course integrates the theories, principles and techniques learned throughout the curriculum and applies them to special client populations.
-A focus of this class is the critical thinking skills needed to design an individualized treatment plan to meet a client's specific needs.
-Students learn and discuss the unique considerations for treating special populations, including older adults, persons with disabilities, persons with terminal illnesses, infants, and women in pregnancy.
-Special conditions will be discussed with emphasis on indications, contraindications, techniques, and adaptations.
-The topics of medications, diversity, and research will also be included.
+This course integrates the theories, principles, and techniques learned across the curriculum, from both a population and a condition perspective.
+The focus of the class is the critical thinking skills needed to design an individualized treatment plan to meet a client’s specific needs.
+Students learn and discuss the unique considerations for treating special populations, including older adults, persons with disabilities, terminal illnesses, infants and women in pregnancy.
+Special conditions are discussed with emphasis on considerations such as indications, contraindications, techniques, and adaptations.
+Topics of medications and research are also be included.

 : MEDICAL TERMINOLOGY